exchangeRate430L/frontend/README.md

 - functions login(), logout(), and createUser(): handles the login, logout, and register functionalities via unique user tokens.
 Use the "/authentication" and "/user"  routes to log in and register respectively.

-- function handlClick(): handles the transition between day, hour, or minutes charts.
+- function handlClick(): handles the transition between day, hour, or minutes charts.\

+- function alert(): alerts the users by email about price changes and specific price reached set by the user.

+- function sendEmail(): is used to send emails to users.

+- const getBalance(): is used in homepage to get the email of the user logged in, as it is one of the arguments returned by this endpoint ("/balance").

 - var States: is a map of states of this page.